Rick538/Better-Instagram/README.md

 ## Overview

-Using instaloader to load your instagram profile and save this informations into json file.
+Using instaloader to load your instagram profile and save data into json file.

 Converted data from json file into text file and formate them by deleting all the unnecessary characters.